-Over-Income Limit [Notice PIH 2019-11]
+Over-Income Limit [Notice PIH 2019-2023-0311 HOTMA 103 FAQs, December 2024]

-The PHA must publish over-income limits in their ACOP and update them no later than 60 days after HUD publishes new income limits each year.
+COC must publish over-income limits in their ACOP and update them no later than 60 days after HUD publishes new income limits each year.
 The over-income limit is calculated by multiplying the very low-income limit (VLI) by 2.4, as adjusted for family size.
+When determining whether a family is over-income, the PHA must use the applicable income limit for the current number of family members, not including any household members.
+Further, the over-income limit is based on the family's annual income, rather than their adjusted income.